 The SAPD has a Modified Training Academy for current or prior law enforcement officers who have served at least two years of service as a full-time, paid police officer in a patrol function.

-Those interested in applying to the SAPD can download an application by clicking here.
-All applications must be printed out and returned to the SAPD for processing.
-Ensure you have read all instructions prior to completing the application.
-Once it has been determined you meet the minimum qualifications and your application has been accepted, Applicant Processing personnel will schedule you to take the San Antonio Entry-Level Law Enforcement Exam (SAELLEE) and the Physical Ability Test (PAT).
-You can expect to test 4-6 weeks from the submission of your application.
-If you are eligible to mail in your application you will be contacted by the Recruiting Detail at the email address listed on your application.
+Those interested in applying to the SAPD can complete an online application by clicking here.
+All applications must be submitted for processing.
+Once we have received your application, Applicant Processing personnel will contact and schedule you to take the San Antonio Entry-Level Law Enforcement Exam (SAELLEE), the Physical Ability Test (PAT) and the Video Structured Oral Interview (VSOI).
+You can expect to test within 4 weeks from the submission of your application.
+All required documents must be submitted on the day you are scheduled for testing.

 Complete a Physical Ability Test